 - Leased: The person has taken the place of business on lease.
 Not much difference is there between a lease and a rented one.
 A lease agreement should be attached while filing GST Reg-01

-- Consented: A consented premise is the one where the owner has given consent to the applicant to use the property as a place of business.
+- Consented: A consented premise is one where the owner has given consent to the applicant to use the property as a place of business.
 A Consent Letter or Non-Objection Certificate needs to be attached.

 How to add a principal place of business in GST?

 A principal place of business in GST is mandatorily required to be added while filing a GST Registration application in GST REG-06.
-Often we see a lot of show cause notices are issued to the applicants for incorrectly adding details of the principal place of business.
+Often we see a lot of show cause notices issued to the applicants for incorrectly adding details of the principal place of business.
 Necessary documents as a place of business proofs are also attached along with the GST Registration application.

 How to add an additional place of business in GST?

 Additional and Principal places of business can be added while filing the GST Registration application.
-Also, an amendment can be made after obtaining GST Registration to add additional place as well as change principal place but within a state.
+Also, an amendment can be made after obtaining GST Registration to add additional places as well as change principal place but within a state.

 So, let’s learn how to add/change the additional places of business in GST.

 Step 1: Log In to the GST Portal

 Step 2: After logging in to the portal, one should move towards the navigation menu in the top bar.
 Go to Services> Registration> Amendment of Core Fields.